shahkochaki/laravel-vault/README.md

 ### How it works

-1. Package reads all keys from your `.env` file
+1. Package reads your `.env` file and finds all **empty** keys (keys with no value)
-2. For each key that is empty or not set, it checks if that key exists in Vault
+2. Package fetches secrets from Vault at the configured path
-3. If found in Vault, it updates the environment variable and/or Laravel config based on settings
+3. For each empty key, if it exists in Vault, the package updates the environment variable and/or Laravel config

+This approach gives you **full control** - only keys you define in `.env` (even if empty) will be synced from Vault.

 ### Example

 Your `.env` file:

 ```env
 APP_NAME=MyApp
 DB_HOST=